thinkshout/thinkshout/blog/_posts/2014-05-14-commerce-iats-2-0.md

 ## More Options for Recurring Payments

+Recurring payments are great for donations, which fits in with iATS Payments' goal of supporting the needs of nonprofit organizations.

-With Drupal Commerce, you always had the option of recurring payments using the [Commerce Card on File](https://drupal.org/project/commerce_cardonfile) module, but iATS Payments is good enough to handle that for you.
+With Drupal Commerce, you always had the option of recurring payments using the [Commerce Card on File](https://drupal.org/project/commerce_cardonfile) module, but iATS Payments is capable of handling that for you.
 With Commerce iATS 2.0, you can opt to have iATS Payments bill your customers on a recurring schedule, rather than having your Drupal site do all the work.

-Recurring payments are great for donations, which fits in with iATS Payments' goal of supporting the needs of nonprofit organizations.
+The Drupal Commerce order stays updated with recurring transactions thanks to iATS Payment's [ReportLink service](http://home.iatspayments.com/sites/default/files/iats_webservices_reportlink_version_4.0.pdf).
+Commerce iATS implements a cron task to pull in daily transaction reports from iATS, updating your orders in the process.

 In addition to the new features, we took time to make the module more robust.
+Some of our improvements are:

-The Payment Methods Admin Page will now warn you if you have any unconfigured payment methods enabled.
+* The Payment Methods Admin Page now warns of any unconfigured payment methods
+* Error handling in the checkout process is much more user-friendly
+* Payment method settings are clearer and easier to understand

 ## See you at DrupalCon